 Enjoy your time

-Overall, summer is a great time for students to brush up on skills, learn new ones, and have fun.
+Overall, summer is a great time for students to brush up their skills, learn new ones, and have fun.
 Try out some of these ideas over the rest of your break and see which ones you enjoy.
-And lastly, some words of advice for when you get to college: don’t forget the good times you’ve had and the things you’ve learned, and walk in prepared!
+And lastly, some words of advice for when you get to college: Don’t forget the good times you’ve had and the things you’ve learned, and walk in prepared!